A shared pool is an important memory structure in Oracle database system global area(SGA)

 How to increase shared pool size in oracle

 We need to restart the database to increase the shared pool size given in init.ora.
-Shared pool size adjust automatically from the given value in init.ora if the AMM(Automatic memory Management) is set
+The shared pool size adjusts automatically from the given value in init.ora if the AMM(Automatic Memory Management) is set

 SQL>alter system set SHARED_POOL_SIZE = <new size> scope=spfile;

 Hope you like this article on Shared pool in Oracle, how to flush the shared pool, and How to Flush a Single SQL Statement from the Shared Pool.
 Please do provide the feedback